 This company is more than just Mickey Mouse.
-Disney has theme parks and resorts.
+Disney has theme parks and resorts around the world.
 It has movies, including all of the Marvel superhero and Star Wars franchises.
-It owns ABC and the ESPN networks and recently launched a direct-to-consumer video service.
+It owns ABC and the ESPN networks, it also owns Hulu and recently launched a direct-to-consumer video service called Disney+.

-As of June 2018, it was looking for approval to acquire the film and TV assets of 21st Century Fox.
+In 2019, the company acquired the film and TV assets of 21st Century Fox.
 It’s also one of the most recognizable brands overseas.
-No wonder it reported a whopping $55 billion in 2018.
+No wonder it reported a whopping $67 billion in 2021.